About Terry Fox

-Terry was an 18-year-old first year Kinesiology student at SFU and a member of the SFU junior varsity basketball team in 1977 when he was diagnosed with bone cancer that resulted in the amputation of his right leg six inches above the knee.
-After undergoing chemotherapy and seeing other people, particularly children, suffering with cancer, Terry decided that he wanted to make a difference in the world.
-He wanted to do something to help cure this dreadful disease.
+Terry was an 18-year-old first year Kinesiology student at SFU and a member of the SFU junior varsity basketball team in 1977 when he was diagnosed with bone cancer.
+His right leg was amputated six inches above the knee, and he underwent chemotherapy.
+While in hospital, Terry was so overcome by the suffering of other cancer patients, many of them young children, that he decided to run across Canada to raise money for cancer research.

 Since Terry's death in 1981, the Terry Fox Foundation has raised over 650 million dollars worldwide for cancer research.
 This money has been used to produce better treatments for many different types of cancers.
 These newer treatments reduce suffering and prolong life and bring us closer to an eventual cure for cancer.

 In November 2004, Canadians voted Terry Fox the second Greatest Canadian of all time, after Tommy Douglas, following a nationwide contest organized by CBC (over 1.2 million votes were cast).
 A 1999 national internet survey named him Canada's greatest hero.
 And this famous Canadian hero whose legacy has inspired and helped so many people, was a student at Simon Fraser University!

 (Some text is thanks to www.terryfox.org/TerryFox/Terry_Fox.html)